li9i/ros1_humble_bridge_template/README.md

 image.
 When extracted the bridge must reside under `ros1_bridge`, alongside all ROS and ROS 2 packages.

-# Why use this repository

-Because you are in a situation where ROS 2 humble packages require communication with ROS 1 packages through custom-made msgs or srvs.

 # Assumptions / generalisations

 It is assumed that ROS 1 packages run through docker and ROS 2 packages run